 Most flights reach Delhi at a rather unearthly hour.
 When you exit the airport, someone will be waiting there holding a prominent placard with your name on it.
 After you link up with the person picking you up, we will request you to give a confirmatory call from the phone of the person receiving you.
 We will share India contact phone numbers, names and other details with you during the info session.
 If by any chance you cannot spot your name on the placards, call the contact number we give you.

 Q. Do I need to carry any medicines?

 If you take specific medicines on an occasional or regular basis, please carry enough to last your entire trip.
-Medicines are available in Delhi but the brands, salts and dosage might be different from what you are used to.
+Medicines are available in Delhi but the brands and dosage might be different from what you are used to.
+Some may not be available at all.
 The Himalayan Writing Retreat is located in a rural area.
 We have doctors at hand but we are 2 1/2 hours away from the nearest emergency room and well stocked medical store.
-So, it may be wise to carry a basic medical kit (the kind you would carry on a hike).
+So, it will be wise to carry a basic medical kit (the kind you would carry on a hike).
 You could include medicines for an upset tummy, travel/motion sickness (if you suffer from it), jet lag (optional), fever, common cold, allergies, aches and pains.

 * Please also let us know if you suffer from any food related allergies, or have specific dietary requirements.

 If you have further questions, drop us an email at email@example.com .